miniluz/miniluz.github.io/content/posts/screen-space-projected-lines/index.md

 ## Introduction

 This article's purpose is to explain to beginners how to do vector graphics.
-I've cover here all I needed to know to truly understand what I was doing.
+I've covered here all I needed to know to truly understand what I was doing.
 So, I'll go into detail about things that are basic to some people, but that are nonetheless necessary.
-Things like the OpenGL rendering pipeline and miter joints.

-And, though the article is written around Godot, I hope it will provide a good foundation so that you can do this in whichever engine you want, and so that you can expand on what's written here.

 If you feel like you've got your bases covered, you might want to check out [Drawing Lines is Hard](https://mattdesl.svbtle.com/drawing-lines-is-hard) by [Matt DesLauriers](https://twitter.com/mattdesl).
 It was the first article I found on the subject.
 It is much, much briefer, but it won't cover the basic knowledge you need.

+And, though this article is written around Godot, I hope it will provide a good foundation so that you can do this in whichever engine you want, and so that you can expand on it.

 ## Why vector graphics?

 I half-developed some silly games when I was a few years younger.
 I always got bored and eventually abandoned them.
-But now that I've started university, I've become friends with someone who has a lot more experience, and I've retroactively realized I had massive Dunning-Kruger.
+But now that I've started university, I've become friends with someone who has a lot more experience, and I've retroactively realized I had some Dunning-Kruger.
 So, I decided to work on another game.

 I'd never written a [game design document](https://gamedevbeginner.com/how-to-write-a-game-design-document-with-examples/) before; it's one of the things my friend insisted I do that have made everything easier.
-Particularly, when writing it out I noted one of the limitations of the game was going to be my artistic abilities.
-I'm decent at music, but there's no way I'm making 2D animations by hand that look good.
+For example, when writing it out I realized one of the limitations of the game was going to be my artistic ability: there's no way I'm making 2D animations by hand that look good.
-But I remembered a really neat phone game called [PewPew](https://pewpew.live) I'd played as a child, and was inspired by its neat vector graphics.
+But I remembered a really neat phone game called [PewPew](https://pewpew.live) I'd played years ago, and was inspired by its neat vector graphics.
 So, I decided to give those a shot!
 How hard could it be?

 I opened [Blender](https://www.blender.org/) and made some models using only edges, and opened them up in Godot.
-I realized that they were only one pixel thick lines, and they weren't very visible.
+And I saw they were being rendered as one pixel thin lines:

 {{<figure src="/sspl/godot-pixel-thick.png" width=500vp >}}

-So, I set out to fix that.
+They weren't very visible in big resolutions, so they wouldn't do.
 Initially, I converted my model into a curve to add a bevel.
-That replaced every edge with a cylinder.
+That replaced every edge with a cylinder:

 {{<figure src="/sspl/blender-bevel.png" >}}

-That worked alright, except where lines met.
+That worked alright, except where lines met:

 {{<figure src="/sspl/blender-edge.png" width=500vp >}}